 Look back at that first question.
 Are you one of those people who pay everyone else first and save “only” if you have money left over?
 You aren’t alone.

 I’m not saying you should not pay your bills.
 Not at all.
-What I am recommending is to change the way you look at money and save what you need to first and pay your bills afterwards.
+What I am recommending is to change the way you look at money and save what you need to first and pay your bills afterward.

 WHY THIS IS SO IMPORTANT